Ray-Young/ray-young.github.io/_posts/2017-04-27-AWS-Elastic-BeanSlack-and-RDS-Quick-Setup.md

 Just select which server you need (I used Tomcat), and upload the war file, then everything is done.
 You can visit and get the response through the url.
-Here I deployed my Web Service Servlet on the Elastic BeanSlack.
+Here I deployed my server code on the Elastic BeanSlack.

 ![elsatic_beanslack][1]